waterbycounty

 What's happening with rivers in Cedar County right now?

-Cedar County's primary USGS streamgage on the Bow Creek is currently reading 65.2 cubic feet per second — 39% of the long-term mean of 166.84 cfs.
+Cedar County's primary USGS streamgage on the Bow Creek has a pipeline snapshot of 65.2 cubic feet per second — 39% of the long-term mean of 166.84 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Cedar County water compare to the Nebraska average?